merondun/artocarpus_pangenome/README.md

 ## Overview

-This project generated collapsed haploid assemblies for 13 novel breadfruit accessions - in addition to 1 breadfruit genome assembled previously for a [comparative genomics paper](https://github.com/merondun/artocarpus_comparative_genomics), providing 14 breadfruit chromosome-level genomes.
+This project generates collapsed haploid assemblies for 13 novel breadfruit accessions - in addition to 1 breadfruit genome assembled previously for a [comparative genomics paper](https://github.com/merondun/artocarpus_comparative_genomics), providing 14 breadfruit chromosome-level genomes.

 These 14 cultivars are divided into a few 'ploidy groups', based on ploidy and morphological variation.